Outdoor Education Beyond the Classroom

 Year 9

-In Year 9, students visit the self-contained 125-acre Noosa Outdoor Education Centre surrounded by rainforest for a Survival Skills camp.
-There they will be challenged, both individually and in groups, to practise basic bushcraft and survival skills.
+In Year 9, students the QCCC property at Cobb & Co Nine Mile Camping Ground for a Survival Skills camp.
+Here they will be challenged, both individually and in groups, to practise basic bushcraft and survival skills.
 Sequencing through a series of reward challenges, this camp teaches shelter building, campfire skills and cooking, navigation, basic first aid and survival skills.
-The focus is on team building, overcoming obstacles, enhancing communication skills and developing leadership capacity, including a reflection on the organising principles of Australia'a original inhabitants, to build from the experiences of Year 7 Camp.
+The focus is on team building, overcoming obstacles, enhancing communication skills and developing leadership capacity, including a reflection on the organising principles of Australia's original inhabitants, to build from the experiences of previous camps.